ZenWaveCapital/zenwavecapital.github.io/index.md

 ### ⚙️ ZenWave C (Aggressive, 1.0% risk per trade)
 - **Type:** Short-term modern volatility engine
-- **Status:** ZenWave C is currently in active quantitative research and undergoing a full Walk-Forward Analysis (WFA) across the 2022–2025 USDJPY regime.
-C will only be released once the complete WFA cycle (C1–C5) is passed and robustness is confirmed across all out-of-sample periods.
+- **Status:** ZenWave C is currently being **rebuilt from scratch** using a simplified and cleaner quant framework.
+Development is in the early research phase, and the first version will undergo a full Walk-Forward Analysis (WFA) once the core logic is complete.
-- **Purpose:** ZenWave C is designed to capture short-term volatility bursts during Tokyo and London session transitions, complementing the structural long-term engine (A) and the medium-term modern regime engine (B).
+- **Purpose:** Designed to capture short-term volatility bursts during Tokyo/London session transitions, complementing the long-term engine (A) and the medium-term engine (B).
 - **Availability:** ZenWave C is *not yet available* for copy-trading.
 Only A and B are currently production-ready.
-- **Next update:** Projected after completion of additional WFA slices and parameter stability validation.
+- **Next update:** After completion of the initial core model and preparation for the first WFA slice (C1).

 <br>